house-of-stark/Kali-MCP-Commander/README.md

 - [Git](https://git-scm.com/downloads) (for cloning the repository)
 - [Node.js](https://nodejs.org/) (v16+ for development and testing)

+## Networking Note

+By default, the provided `docker-compose.yml` and `docker-compose.full.yml` files use **host networking** (`network_mode: host`).
+This gives the containers full access to the host network, which is required for some advanced networking tools and scenarios.

+**Security Note:**
+- Host networking provides less isolation between your host and the containers.
+All network interfaces and ports are shared.
+- If you prefer more isolation, you can switch to Docker's default `bridge` network by removing the `network_mode: host` lines and adding a `ports:` mapping (e.g., `8081:8080`) to the relevant service(s).
+See the commented examples in the compose files and documentation below for details.

 ## Quick Start

 1. **Clone the repository**: